hnicke/sodalite/docs/sodalite.1.md

 :   Exit `sodalite`.
 Prints the current entry to `stdout`.

     In case `sodalite` was invoked with the provided shell integration key-bindings, will `cd` into current directory.
-If the current entry is not a directoy but a file, will `cd` into the parent directory.
+If the current entry is not a directory but a file, will `cd` into the parent directory.

 **global.abort (`ctrl c`)**